Anything that runs in AiiDA is an instance of the

-Finished state means nothing more than that the engine managed to run the process to the end of execution without it encountering exceptions or being killed.
+Finished state means nothing more than that the engine succeeded in running the process to the end of execution, without it encountering exceptions or being killed.

 To distinguish between a ‘successful’ and ‘failed’ process, an ‘exit status’ can be defined.

 The exit status is a common concept in programming and is a small integer, where zero means that the result of the process was successful, and a non-zero value indicates a failure.